arranger1044/awesome-spn/README.md

 # Awesome Sum-Product Networks

-**awesome-spn** is a curated and structured list of resources about Sum-Product Networks, tractable deep density estimators.
+**awesome-spn** is a curated and structured list of resources about *Sum-Product Networks* (SPNs), tractable deep density estimators.

-This includes (even not formally published) research papers sorted by year and topics as well as links to tutorials and code.
-It is inspired by the [SPN page](http://spn.cs.washington.edu/) at the Washington University.
+This includes (even not formally published) research papers sorted by year and topics as well as links to tutorials and code and other related Tractable Probabilistic Models (TPMs).
+It is inspired by the
+[SPN page](http://spn.cs.washington.edu/) at the Washington University.

 ## Licence and Contributing